-Policy SOPD4-4.8 "Security Camera Operations," Section C "Assessment" page 5, states, "To assist in the prevention, detection and prosecution of offender sexual abuse and overall security of the facility, the CAO or designee will monitor the feasibility of placement and the need for new or additional equipment.
-The CAO or designee will maintain a current document reflecting existing video equipment, requests for new purchases, and identified areas needing video surveillance.
-When debriefing critical incidents consideration shall be given as to whether security camera equipment monitoring should be augmented to supplement supervision by staff in accordance with department procedure regarding serious incident reporting and debriefing."
+- 1. To assist in the prevention, detection and prosecution of offender sexual abuse and overall security of the facility, the CAO or designee will monitor the feasibility of placement and the need for new or additional equipment. - a.
+The CAO or designee will maintain a current document reflecting existing video equipment, requests for new purchases, and identified areas needing video surveillance. - b.
+When debriefing critical incidents consideration shall be given as to whether security camera equipment or monitoring should be augmented to supplement supervision by staff in accordance with department procedures regarding serious incident reporting and debriefing.